Kangaroo Care and Facts:

 Size at Adulthood: Adult males that are left intact, not neutered, get significantly larger than females.
 The length from head to its rump is 3.25 to 5.25 feet long.
 Its tail adds another 35.5 to 43.5 inches to its length and its entire body weighs around 200 lbs.
 Females are about half the size, and neutered males are in between those two sizes.

 Minimum pen size: Kangaroos can be kept as indoor/outdoor animals.
 The should not be kept 100% indoors, you will need some sort of secured yard to let your kangaroos out most days.
 Fence height needs to be 4ft high.
+They dont really jump high, but they can jump long ways.

 What is a Kangaroo?